quillahava/cli_utilite/README.md

 That's it!
 You have successfully installed and verified `cli_utilite`.
 You can now use the utility to perform the desired tasks.
 If you encounter any issues during the installation or usage, feel free to reach out for support.

 Happy using `cli_utilite`! 🚀
-Sure!
-Below is an example of how to use the `cli_utilite` to compare lists of binary packages from two branches and generate the `response.json` file.